Deivapiravi (1960 film): Plot

-Madhavan is a well-to-do businessman and respectable bigwig in the society.
-He has a brother Manohar.
-Madhavan gets married to Thangam and her brother, Ramu, comes to live with them getting educated with the help of Madhavan.
-Unlike Manohar who turns out to be good-for-nothing, Ramu works hard earning the respect of Madhavan.
-Ramu and Manohar, both are in love with Thilagam while Thilagam prefers Ramu.
-Seeing this as a betrayal, Thangam convinces Ramu to give up Thilagam for Manohar.
+Madhavan is a successful businessman and a respected figure in society.
+He has a brother, Manohar, who is irresponsible and lazy.
+Madhavan marries Thangam, and her brother, Ramu, comes to live with them, where he is educated with Madhavan's help.
+Unlike Manohar, Ramu works hard and earns Madhavan's respect.
+Both Ramu and Manohar fall in love with Thilagam, but Thilagam prefers Ramu.
+Perceiving this as a betrayal, Thangam convinces Ramu to give up his love for Thilagam and let Manohar marry her.

-Unknown to the rest of them, Nandhini is Madhavan's step sister.
+Unknown to the rest of them, Nandhini is Madhavan's stepsister.
 He decides to help her by asking her to live with them.
 She starts to manipulate the household by raking in controversies between Ramu and Manohar, Madhavan and Thangam by insinuating an affair between her and Nair while making it look like she is having an affair with Madhavan subtly there by aiming to take over the family's wealth.

-In the end, Ramu clears the air by forcing an open confrontation where everyone speaks out their mind thereby coming out clean about their individual relationships.
-Madhavan confesses that Nandhini is his sister while Thangam says that she and Nair too treated each other as sibilings.
+Ultimately, Ramu forces a frank conversation by all regarding their individual relationships.
+Madhavan confesses that Nandhini is his sister while Thangam says that she and Nair too treated each other as siblings.
 Ramu make it clear to Manohar that he will not marry Thilagam.
 Seeing her plot break open, Nandhini runs away with family gold only to be caught by Nair and Manohar.
-Thangam, however, decides to give off the family jewels to her so that she can get married and have a normal life.
+Thangam, however, decides to give off the family jewels to her so that she can marry and have a normal life.